huaxiaoliu/huaxiaoliu.github.io/_pages/about.md

 NEWS
 ======
+2025/03     Our reasearch paper was accepted by ACM Transactions on Software Engineering and Methodology(TOSEM)

+2025/03     Two reasearch papers was accepted by Science of Computer Programming(SCP) and Expert Systems with Applications(ESWA)

-2025/03      Our reasearch paper was published by ICSE25：Software Engineering in Practice (SEIP)
+2025/02     Our reasearch paper was published by ICSE25：Software Engineering in Practice (SEIP)

 2024/10     Our reasearch paper was accepted by IEEE Transactions on Software Engineering(TSE)

 2024/09     Two reasearch papers were published on ACM Transactions on Design Automation of Electronic Systems(TODAES) and Information and Software Technology(IST)

 2024/06     Our reasearch paper was accepted by IEEE Transactions on Software Engineering(TSE)

 2023/11     Two reasearch papers were accepted by IEEE Transactions on Software Engineering(TSE)

 2023/10     One reasearch paper was accepted by ACM Transactions on Software Engineering and Methodology(TOSEM)

 2023/09     Our reasearch paper was published on IEEE Transactions on Software Engineering(TSE)

 2023/09     New paper accepted at Expert Systems with Applications

 2023/06     New paper accepted at Information and Software Technology

 2023/03     New paper accepted at Science of Computer Programming

 Representative academic papers published
 ======
+**Distinguishing GUI Component States for Blind Users using Large Language Models**
+ACM Transactions on Software Engineering and Methodology(2025.03 CCF-A) [PDF](http://dx.doi.org/10.1145/3722106)
+Authors: Zhang Mengxi, **Liu Huaxiao***, Du Changhao, Wang Tengmei, Li Han, Huang Pei, Chen Chunyang

 **Agent for User: Testing Multi-User Interactive Features in TikTok**
 ICSE 2025 SE In Practice (SEIP)(CCF-A SEIP Track) [PDF](https://conf.researchr.org/details/icse-2025/icse-2025-software-engineering-in-practice/56/Agent-for-User-Testing-Multi-User-Interactive-Features-in-TikTok)
 Authors: Sidong Feng, Changhao Du, **Huaxiao Liu**, Qingnan Wang, Zhengwei Lv, Gang Huo, Xu Yang, Chunyang Chen